samsonblu/COMP630-FINAL-CAPTIVEFLASK/README.md

 https://wifipumpkin3.github.io/2022/captiveflask-portal-build/

-### Creating the Captive Portal
+## Creating the Captive Portal

 The project started by identifying a target login portal (CRA) and saving its HTML source code.
 The HTML was then significantly simplified, retaining only the core login functionality and essential visual elements.
 This simplified version focuses solely on the functional aspects of the login process, removing unnecessary elements from the original CRA website.
 This simulates a CRA login page.
-Upon submission of login credentials the user is redirected to a "login successful" page, while their credentials are captured to Wifipumpkin.
-This response could be a  No actual authentication with the CRA system occurs.
+Upon submission of login credentials the user is redirected to a "redirecting" page, while their credentials are captured to Wifipumpkin.
+No actual authentication with the CRA system occurs.

 ### Configuration File